-- The tomato and avocado salsa is full of fresh ingredients with a hint of heat.
+The tomato and avocado salsa is full of fresh ingredients with a hint of heat.
 It is not rich or heavy so it the perfect go-along with the lighter fish.

-- I used thawed Mahi Mahi fillets, melted butter.
+I used thawed Mahi Mahi fillets, melted butter.
 Mix together some Old Bay and some cajun or Italian seasonings.

-Directions to make Air Fryer Mahi Mahi
+How to make Mahi Mahi in the Air Fryer

 - Preheat the air fryer to 400°F for 5 minutes.